jullian-yapeter/personal-site/src/data/about.md

 # Intro

 I'm an engineer with a passion for food, travelling, and improving people's lives through technology.
-I graduated with a BASc. in Mechatronics Engineering from the University of Waterloo, and I'm currently finishing up my M.S. degree in Computer Science at the University of Southern California.
+I graduated with an M.S. degree in Computer Science from the University of Southern California and a BASc. in Mechatronics Engineering from the University of Waterloo.
 My interests lie at the intersection of AI and Robotics, with a focus on Computer Vision and Reinforcement Learning.
 I have an array of industry and research experience, having worked at large companies (like [Walt Disney Imagineering](https://la.disneyresearch.com/) and [IBM](https://www.ibm.com/ca-en)), start-ups (like [Dragonfruit AI](https://www.dragonfruit.ai/)), and research labs (like [CLVR](https://clvrai.com/)).
 I am currently a Machine Learning Scientist at [Signal 1](https://signal1.ai/), leveraging AI to improve hospital care.

 # Some history